KSIUJ/gutenberg/docs/admin/docker.md

 are suitable for customized setups.

 ## Required images
-Gutenberg requires configuring a PostgreSQL database and a Redis instance.
-Both of them need to be accessible from the Django server and from the Celery worker.
+Gutenberg requires configuring a PostgreSQL database, a Redis instance and a CUPS server.
+All of them need to be accessible from the Django server and from the Celery worker.
 They can be deployed as Docker containers or as standalone instances.

-On top of that 3 more containers are required to run Gutenberg:
+On top of that, three more containers are required to run Gutenberg:
 **TODO**

 ## Configuration